DrSkippy/Data-Science-45min-Intros/bash-201/README.md

 </pre>

 *  Quiz #2
+Try to spot the problem with the quotes.
 <pre>
 # The following string resulted in a rule with value: "from:$USER" ; instead of value: "from:compston"
 curl -v -X POST -ustephen@gnip.com "https://api.gnip.com/replay/rules.json" -d '{"rules":[{"value":"from:$USER"}]}'